TSltd/TSltd.github.io/Readme.md

 The board requires an external 5v power supply as none is included onboard.
 Power consumption is probably around 30mA.
 A separate supply is also required for the motor voltage to the H-bridges eg. 24V.

 The Pro-Minis need to be flashed before attaching using a USB-to-TTL serial converter to upoload the sketch.
+The "Uno" version of DCSERVO should be used for the Pro Minis.

 A power switch is provided for the ESP32 to allow the 5V supply to be disconnected to prevent overpowering the board when using USB.